lalit-pathak/ChebyshevInterpolation/README.md

-# ChebyshevInterpolation
+### Chebyshev Interpolation
-This repository contains python codes to interpolate functions using radial basis functions.
+This repository contains python codes to interpolate functions using chebyshev polynomials.
 I have also given the links to the original codes if one is interested in digging in deeper.